 This is the number of applications that were granted during the reporting period, divided by the number of disposals in the reporting period (applications granted plus those abandoned or refused).

-The grant rate given for the USPTO includes plant patents and re-issue patents in addition to utility patents.
-However, since utility patents comprise over 99% of patent applications, and over 99% of those patents issued, the USPTO grant rate is almost identical to a grant rate based strictly on utility patents.
+The USPTO grant rate is based on applications allowed to be granted divided by disposals.
+The USPTO rate includes plant patents and re-issue patents in addition to utility patents.
+However, since utility patents comprise over 97% of patent applications, and over 97% of issued patents, the USPTO grant rate is almost identical to a grant rate based strictly on utility patents.